How much does a car battery replacement cost?Get a free car battery replacement quote now!

-The average prices for batteries in Australia range from $80 to $200 for the battery, but installation will be extra.
-The newer luxury vehicles demand batteries ranging in price from $150 to $350, and extra for installation.
-Usually, the job is not billed on an hourly rate, but instead, quotes are given based on the age of the vehicle, the make, model and battery selected.
+The average prices for batteries in the UK range from £60 to £150 for the battery, but installation will be extra.
+The newer luxury vehicles demand batteries ranging in price from £100 to £350 and extra for installation.
+Usually, the job is not billed on an hourly rate, but instead, quotes are given based on the age of the vehicle, the make, model, and battery selected.
 The range of services built into a quote vary, as well as any warranties on labour and materials.

-At Airtasker, the average car battery replacement cost is $25 to $50 plus the cost of the battery itself.
+At Airtasker, the average car battery replacement cost is around £70 plus the cost of the battery itself.
 This is a task that can be done onsite or at a garage, per your needs.

-Click, click, click…that is the sound of most vehicles with “dead” batteries, and that means that a car or truck making that noise cannot start.
-No vehicle owners should ignore the warning signs that a battery is reaching the end of its life because it can often mean that they will be left without a functioning vehicle unexpectedly.
-A car battery replacement is one of the more affordable repairs and it should be part of regular upkeep and care.
+Click, click, click… that is the sound of most vehicles with “dead” batteries, and that means that a car or truck making that noise cannot start.
+No vehicle owner should ignore the warning signs that a battery is reaching the end of its life because it can often mean that it will be left without a functioning vehicle unexpectedly.
+A car battery replacement is one of the more affordable repairs, and it should be part of regular upkeep and care.